 If you are considering applying for Social Security Disability benefits, or if you are appealing a denial of benefits, it is important to understand the SSA’s approval process.
 In addition to meeting the definition of “disabled” and fulfilling the earnings requirements that the Social Security Administration dictates, you must present a convincing and organized claim.
-An experienced Social Security Disability attorney from Fletcher Van Gilder LLP can offer insight and guidance in your pursuit of benefits.
+An experienced Social Security Disability attorney from Fletcher Van Gilder can offer insight and guidance in your pursuit of benefits.

 How do I know if I qualify for disability?

 An impairment that qualifies as a disability under SSA guidelines must be quite serious.
 The impairment must render the applicant unable to perform any substantial gainful activity — that is, the applicant must not be able to earn more than a minimum amount of money, determined each year by the SSA.
 The impairment must completely disable the applicant from working.
 It must be expected to last for a year, have already lasted a year or be expected to cause the applicant’s death.
-But this is not the end of the qualifying tests.

 What is the difference between Social Security disability and Supplemental Security Income (“SSI”)?

-Supplemental Security Income (“SSI”), on the other hand, is a needs-based program that helps disabled people with low income and few resources.
+Supplemental Security Income (“SSI”), on the other hand, is a needs-based program that helps disabled people with low income and few financial resources.

 When should I file for disability?